Parity conditions for one-way rail networks: Preliminaries

-Note that an orientation not necessarily contains all elements of any given journey starting from an element of the orientation.
-In contrast to this, we define one-way rail networks as possessing a special pair of orientations in each of which any arbitrary journey is closed.

-\begin{definition} A rail network $R(S, T)$ is said to be \emph{one-way} if there exists an orientation $\mathcal{A}$ such that any journey $J$ starting from $a \in \mathcal{A}$ consists of elements of $\mathcal{A}$ only, and the same condition is satisfied for $\overline{\mathcal{A}}$.
-The orientation $\mathcal{A}$ which makes a rail network one-way is called \emph{one-way orientation}.
-A rail network which is not one-way is called \emph{two-way}. \end{definition}
+\begin{dnt} A rail network $G(V,E)$ is called \emph{one-way} if there exists a rail orientation $\mathcal{O}$ such that every journey $j$ is consistent with either $\mathcal{O}$ or its reversal $\overline{\mathcal{O}}$.
+Such an orientation $\mathcal{O}$ is referred to as a \emph{one-way orientation}.
+A rail network that is not one-way is called \emph{two-way}. \end{dnt}

-Thus, in a one-way rail network, all arcs necessary for any journey are contained within the same orientation.
-The definition of one-way rail network looks different from that of Garmo \cite{garmo1996random} but is actually equivalent, as discussed in the following section.